deepak-codes6/PacMan-Game/README.md

 There is no automated test runner, so the game is verified by running it and working through the scenarios below.
 Each one maps to a feature listed above.

+## Instructions for Testing

+There is no automated test runner, so the game is verified by running it and working through the scenarios below.
+Each one maps to a feature listed above.

 | # | Test | Steps | Expected result |
 |---|---|---|---|
 | 1 | Launch | Run `java -cp bin App` | Window opens with the maze, Pacman, four ghosts, full food, score 0 and three lives |